TimNilssoon/Chip-8/README.md

 # Chip-8 emulator [Work in progress]

-A Chip-8 emulator built in C which uses SDL2.
+A Chip-8 emulator built in C. Uses SDL2 for graphics, user input and sound.